moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitbasicshandsonlab1.md

 1. You will be redirected to a **My Test Group** group that provides a sandbox for you to perform training lab steps in.

     > This group has a GitLab Ultimate license to see all of the features while your personal username namespace requires a paid subscription or a free trial to access all of the features.

+    > If you receive a 404 error when accessing your group, it is likely due to the username input during the lab provisioning.
+Double check your GitLab username to make sure it is entered correctly.

 1. From your **My Test Group** training subgroup, click the **New project** button.